saybou/serverless-typescript-aws/README.md

 Here we want to create a new IAM Policy, attach it to a new IAM group to which we will attach our new user.

-Let's go to Identity and Access Management (IAM) and create a new User `serverless-deploy` with Programatic access.
+Let's go to _Identity and Access Management (IAM)_ service and create a new User `serverless-deploy` with Programatic access.
 Give it no permissions.

-See how to use your user credentials : [Use your user credentials](#use-your-user-credentials)
+You can find how to use your user credentials with Serverless here : [Use your user credentials](#use-your-user-credentials)

-Then try to deploy your serverless function
+Then try to deploy your serverless app

 ```bash
 serverless deploy -v